It took me a while, but I finally found it. Yes, I found someone who dared to criticize the WP Rocket plugin sharply. What a nerve!

 I repeat myself: WP Rocket is extremely simple to use.
 You can navigate very easily between the different tabs that we showed in the previous part.

-The UX (user experience) and usability have clearly been the subject of extensive work.
+The UX (user experience) and ergonomics have clearly been the subject of extensive work.

 Two clicks are enough to activate an option.
 Just check the corresponding box, then save the changes.